 Apache Parquet Files in Amazon S3

-This connector materializes delta updates of Flow collections into an S3 bucket in the Apache Parquet format.
+This connector materializes delta updates of Estuary collections into an S3 bucket in the Apache Parquet format.

-The delta updates are batched within Flow, converted to CSV files, and then pushed to the S3 bucket at a time interval that you set.
+The delta updates are batched within Estuary, converted to Parquet files, and then pushed to the S3 bucket at a time interval that you set.
 Files are limited to a configurable maximum size.
-Each materialized Flow collection will produce many separate files.
+Each materialized Estuary collection will produce many separate files.

 Prerequisites